mdepx/stm32n6570-dk/README.md

 This project aims to evaluate the NPU included into stm32n6 SoC from ST-Microelectronics.

-Current status: Display and PSRAM initialized, no camera or NPU yet in use.
+Current status: Display, PSRAM and Camera module initialized, no NPU yet in use.

 Enable developer mode by switching the BOOT1 jumper to the HIGH position.